joaoritto/joaoritto.github.io/_pages/research.md

 <b>Informality, Inflation, and Fiscal Progressivity in Developing Countries</b> (with Daniel Jaar)

-<b>Abstract</b>: Developing economies have large informal sectors made up of small firms that avoid taxation
-and rely predominantly on cash.
-In addition, poorer households purchase a larger proportion of their consumption bundle from informal firms.
-We develop a general equilibrium model with a formality decision by firms and consumption bundle decision by households that jointly rationalizes these facts and calibrate it to evaluate the implications of different revenue-equivalent choices of consumption taxes and inflation for aggregate output, the size of the informal sector, and fiscal progressivity.
+<b>Abstract</b>: Developing economies have large informal sectors made up of small firms that avoid taxation and rely predominantly on cash.
+Poorer households purchase a larger proportion of their consumption bundle from informal firms.
+We develop a general equilibrium model with a formality decision by firms and consumption bundle decision by households that matches these facts and calibrate it to evaluate the implications of different revenue-equivalent choices of consumption taxes and inflation for aggregate output, the size of the informal sector, and fiscal progressivity.

-<b>The Heterogeneous Effects of Monetary Policy: Profits vs Employment</b>